saymon-araujo/gofinances/README.md

 # Navigate to the server
 $ cd gofinances

-# Install the server dependencies
+# Install the project dependencies
 $ yarn
 $ expo install